 “You’ll get sick if you keep pushing beyond your limits.
 If you’re lucky, it’ll only be physical, and not cause any damage to your Will.”

 “I’m missing class right now,” she protested.
 “And Fekten just gives the lectures, not any reading or homework.
 If I’m not there, I’ll miss the entire topic for today, along with the participation points toward my grade.”

 “The infirmary will give you a pass,” Newton replied, undeterred.
 He waved, ushering her in ahead of him, as if to make sure she couldn’t escape behind his back.

 ‘They cannot know I had Will-strain.
 They might ask questions.’
 But she couldn’t say that aloud, couldn’t explain that she didn’t want to seem any different than the other students to avoid drawing suspicion to herself.

 To her surprise and relief, the woman who came over to deal with them seemed completely unsurprised when Newton volunteered the symptoms he’d noticed.
 “You’re the third one today, and that’s only of the students I’ve dealt with personally.
 Sometimes I think they push you all too hard.
 Are you experiencing any signs of Will-strain?”

-Newton nodded.
+Newton gave her a thumbs-up.
 “I’ll make sure he does.”